jgruber/f5-appsvcs-demo/static/ISC_API_Gateway.md

 In TMOS, the ability to issue trusted requests is contingent on a remote device being registered in a device group.
 We will start by

-1. querying
-2. creating
-3. populating a device group.
+1. Querying for device groups present in the API Services Gateway

-on the API Services Gateway.
+2. Creating a device group on the API Services Gateway
+3. Populating our newly created device group withe a trusted remote BIG-IP

 **Step 1.
 Query for existing device group trusts**